ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 pretend I am actually competent enough to write these first-try.
-I also tried running the `do_file` function with `puts(doc_content_start(*linep))` instead of `puts(*linep)` and the results convinced me that our `doc_content_start` function also seems to be working just fine.
+I also tried running the `do_file` function with `puts(doc_content_start(*linep))` instead of `puts(*linep)` and the results convinced me that our `doc_content_start` function seems to be working just fine.